Steve-Fenton/stevefenton.co.uk/src/pages/blog/2014/02/the-testing-spotlights.md

 title: 'The testing spotlights'
 navMenu: false
 pubDate: 2014-02-03T23:09:34+00:00
+bannerImage:
+    src: /img/2015/07/spotlight.png
+    alt:
 authors:
     - steve-fenton
 categories:
     - Programming
 ---

 There are lots of different ways to test software at many different stages in the software development cycle, but as we all know, there is no panacea.
-There isn’t even room for a discussion about which one method is the most effective – because any individual class of testing is utterly inadequate.
+There isn't even room for a discussion about which one method is the most effective - because any individual class of testing is utterly inadequate.

-:::div{.inset}
+:::figure
 :img{src="/img/2015/07/spotlight.png" alt="Spotlight"}
 :::